jrcarl624/GT-framework/README.md

 ## Modules

 We plan to have a pseudo npm for different modules.
-It will be a system where each module will have its own config file.
+It will be a system where each module will have its own config file and modules.
 We plan to provide Built-in modules that provide a basic toolkit, for example there is `module/frameworkUtils`.
 Here is the provided example of the module structure:
 <br />

 ```js